 Those talents, as they make a part of his fortune, so do they likewise of that of the society to which he belongs.
 The improved dexterity of a workman may be considered in the same light as a machine or instrument of trade which facilitates and abridges labour, and which, though it costs a certain expense, repays that expense with a profit.

-Which is an old-timey way of saying that it is good for a nation to invest in the education and training of its citizens as that knowledge and those skills give the citizens the ability to do better in life and it also helps them to contribute more to society.
+This is an old-timey way of saying that it is good for a nation to invest in the education and training of its citizens, as that knowledge and those skills give the citizens the ability to do better in life and help them contribute more to society.

-It is an investment that rewards more back to the nation than it costs.
+It is an investment that rewards the nation more than it costs.

-Despite how often Adam Smith is discussed, read, and taught, this was a concept largely abandoned until the late 1950s into the 1960s when Chicago economists such as Jacob Mincer and Gary Becker brought the term Human Capital to the forefront of economic discussion.
+Despite how often Adam Smith is discussed, read, and taught, this concept was largely abandoned until the late 1950s and early 1960s, when Chicago economists such as Jacob Mincer and Gary Becker brought the term Human Capital to the forefront of economic discussion.

-Decades of studies and research all find the same results over and over.
+Decades of studies and research have found the same results over and over.
 Access to quality education:

 Reduces crime